Growth Plates: What You Need to Know

 What are Growth Plates?

-Growth plates are zones of cartilage in children at each end of our long bones (the femur and tibia, for example), explains Robert Lark, MD, a pediatric spine specialist at Duke.
+Growth plates are zones of cartilage in children at each end of our long bones (the femur and tibia, for example), explains Robert Lark, MD, a pediatric specialist at Duke.
 These bones grow by the contribution of new bone from the growth plate.
 Because of their soft nature, these parts of the bone are vulnerable to injury during the development of a child.
 This is a region of the bone that is sometimes weaker than the surrounding tendons and ligaments.
-As a result, up to 30% of fractures in children can occur around the growth plates.
+Since injuries tend to happen through the weakest area, up to 30% of fractures in children can occur around the growth plates.
+Growth plates can also be affected by certain medical conditions.

 When Do Growth Plates Close in People?

-It is difficult to predict exactly when each growth plate will close because different bones stop growing at different times, explains Elizabeth Hubbard, MD, a Duke pediatric orthopaedic surgeon.
-There is an average time when the growth plates in the long bones should close.
+It is difficult to predict exactly when each growth plate will close because of individual variation and because different bones stop growing at different times, explains Melissa Allen, MD, a Duke pediatric orthopaedic surgeon.
+There is an average time when the growth plates in the long bones usually close, though.

 How Is Remaining Growth Estimated?